Let’s get to work!

 You are required to provide your name in order to create a new session.
 Your name will be displayed to other participants if you host a group session.

 The Canvas will be the focal point of your Workshop session.
 Position the Canvas in an area that is easy to access and reach.
 The Canvas can be positioned on a horizontal surface such as a table or positioned in open space.

 Press the Trigger on the Controller to place the Canvas.

 The Canvas can be scaled up or down in size using the corner cubes.
 The Canvas can be rotated using the spheres.
-The Canvas can be picked up and moved by pointing your Ray anywhere on the grid and then pressing and holding the Trigger while moving the Canvas.
-When you are satisfied with the size and position of the Canvas, confirm its placement by selecting the check button.
+The Canvas can be picked up and moved by targeting the Canvas Grid and then pressing and holding the Trigger while moving the Canvas.
+When you are satisfied with the size and position of the Canvas, confirm its placement by selecting the Confirm (check) Button.

 Hosting a Remote Group

 If all of the participants are in a different physical location than you, then there’s no further action you need to take.
 Have fun exploring Workshop while you wait for them to join!

 Hosting a Group Located Together